hoegrammer/uk.artfulrobot.civicrm.iparl/README.md

 ## Changelog

+### Version 1.2

+- works on CiviCRM 5.9 (and possibly NOT on earlier versions)

+- updated URLs for iParl's API for fetching titles (etc.) of actions, petitions.

+- iParl lookups are now cached for 10 minutes; will speed up processing.
+  However, if you add a new petition/action and test it immediately there's a chance the name won't pull through.
+You can force the cache to clear by visiting the iParl Extension's settings page (under the Administer menu)

+- System status checks (Administer » Administration » System Status) now check for missing username/webhook key and check that the API can be used to download data.

+- Basic phpunit tests created.

+### Version 1.1

-Version 1.1: adds support for iParl "Petition" actions (v1 just worked with "Lobby Actions").
+Adds support for iParl "Petition" actions (v1 just worked with "Lobby Actions").

-Version 1.2: works on CiviCRM 5.9